By Sam Collentine, Meteorologist Posted 3 years ago May 12, 2020

-For the team here at OpenSnow, we use the 500 millibar height anomaly map in our Daily Snow Forecasts to help us detail areas of storminess and areas of drier conditions in the upcoming weather pattern.
+For the team here at OpenSnow, we use the 500 millibar height anomaly map in our Daily Snow Forecasts to help us clue in on areas of storminess and areas of drier conditions in the upcoming weather pattern.

 In the 500 millibar height anomaly map below, it can be as simple as purple for cold/stormy (low pressure) and orange for warm/drier (high pressure).

 For the 500 millibar height map, the last digit, 0 (zero), is omitted from the chart.
-By adding a zero to the end of the four-digit height value reveals the actual height in meters.
+Adding a zero to the end of the four-digit height value reveals the actual height in meters.
 For example, a height value of "564" means the actual height is 5,640 meters (18,503 feet).

 Whether longwave or shortwave, by far the most common pattern seen in upper air charts is just plain troughs (low pressure) and ridges (high pressure).
 These waves and troughs are considered "open" as, for the most part, there is no closed circulation associated with the waves.